-We can’t emphasize the importance and value of blogging for your firm enough.
-It is a primary aspect of content marketing and can establish your firm as a subject-matter expert while driving traffic to your site and generating leads.
-But how do you know when your efforts are paying off?
+It’s impossible to overstate the importance and value of blogging for your firm.
+Writing and publishing valuable articles is a cornerstone of content marketing and can establish your firm as a subject-matter expert while driving traffic to your site and generating leads.

 One of the main metrics to track for your blog is sessions, which measure overall traffic to your blog.
 A session is a period of time a user is engaged with your website – so, a visit.
 Over the course of a week, one recorded user could have multiple sessions to your blog.